-PURPOSE: To establish a policy governing the sponsorship and conduct of functions by the San Diego County Regional Airport Authority (the "Authority").
+PURPOSE: To establish a policy governing the sponsorship and conduct of functions by the San Diego County Regional Airport Authority ("Authority").

-- (1) No event or function shall be sponsored or co-sponsored by the Authority without the prior approval of the Authority's Executive Director or his or her designee. - (2) The Authority's sponsorship or co-sponsorship of events and functions shall comply with the Authority's other policies and codes and applicable federal, state and local laws, including, without limitation, the rules and regulations promulgated by the Federal Aviation Administration.
+- (1) No event or function shall be sponsored or co-sponsored by the Authority without the prior approval of the Authority's President/Chief Executive Officer or his or her designee. - (2) The Authority's sponsorship or co-sponsorship of events and functions shall comply with the Authority's other Policies and Codes and applicable federal, state and local laws and regulations, including, without limitation, the rules and regulations promulgated by the Federal Aviation Administration.

-[Resolution No. 2002-02 dated Se eptember 20, 2002.]
-[Superceded by Resolution No dated .]
+[Amended by Resolution No. 2019-0015 dated February 7, 2019.]
+[Adopted by Resolution No. 2002-02 dated September 20, 2002.]